Ultraviolet-Chikorita/stuffForRLHack_2025/README.md

-# Windsurf Website RL Navigation Agent
+# Website RL Navigation Agent
-This project implements a **tabular Q-learning agent** that learns to navigate a mirrored version of the Windsurf website, using a curriculum of navigation tasks.
+This project implements a **tabular Q-learning agent** that learns to navigate a mirrored version of the Windsurf website - as an example, obviously replaceable with any base URL as set in the program, using a curriculum of navigation tasks.

 It is structured to match three tracks of work: